- A non-trading company isn’t the same as a dormant one, and only the dormant company can skip the Corporation Tax return.

 - Manages or invests existing assets

-Be aware that HMRC’s definition of trading for Corporation Tax may differ from the tests used for VAT or financial reporting.
-Always check HMRC’s Corporation Tax guidance specifically, and if you’re unsure of how to pay Corporation Tax, read our article.
+Watch out here.
+HMRC’s definition of trading for Corporation Tax can differ from the tests used for VAT or financial reporting.
+Always check HMRC’s Corporation Tax guidance specifically, and if you’re unsure how to pay Corporation Tax, read our guide.

 What you need to do if your company is trading